While our media capabilities and technologies are expanding every day, animation is a tool that is rapidly growing to meet its demand.

 The narrative and concept have to be agreed upon by involved parties, the style should be fresh and innovative, and the animation should leave the audience feeling a certain emotion or call to action.

 Planning out characters, exploring different style options, creating scenery, and developing the narrative are all things that can go through several revisions.
 Everything from the artistic direction and animation styles, to the music and sound effects, need to align in order for the animation to achieve its full desired effect.

 Another factor in quality is the budget.
 While an animation can technically be done at any price point, technology and quality of the animation varies heavily.
 3D animation takes much more time and technical power than 2D, so it’s typically more expensive.
 The more money in the project, the more immersive the animation can be.

 Good animation also takes testing and research.
 How can certain parts be enhanced or changed to better fit the concept?
 Does the audience react the way we want them to?
 Why or why not?

 By understanding the different types of animation and the resources they require, we can effectively show everyone the true value of animation.

-Click the image below to download the free eBook, The Marketer's Guide to Animation
+Want to learn more about animation?
+Click the image below to download the free eBook, The Marketer's Guide to Animation!